Percy Toplis: Murder and pursuit

 On 6 June, in Cumberland, Police Constable Alfred Fulton met and questioned a man in "partial military dress" but let him go.
 Back at the station, he checked police circulars and noticed that this man matched the description of a man suspected of the Andover murder.
 He went back to apprehend Toplis but retreated when Toplis threatened him with a Webley Mk VI revolver.
 Inspector William Ritchie and Sergeant Robert Bertram, joined Fulton armed with Webley revolvers and had also disguised their uniforms.
 It is believed that this may have been the result of orders from the Home Office to the Chief Constable Charles de Courcy Parry.
 They set off by car to apprehend Toplis and were joined en route by the chief constable's civilian son, Norman de Courcy Parry, on his 1000cc motorcycle.
 Parry was armed with a Belgian automatic pistol, which he had brought back on his return from service during the war.
-They saw Toplis but did not recognise him until they had passed him and were some yards down the road.
-After quickly turning the car round, the group again approached Toplis.
+They saw Toplis, north of Penrith near Plumpton, but did not recognise him until they had passed him and were some yards down the road.
+After quickly turning the car round, the group again approached Toplis near Romanway Farm.
 Norman de Courcy Parry stopped the car, feigning mechanical trouble.
 He exited, pretending to check the trouble, as Toplis approached.
 The police officers then came out and challenged Toplis, who attempted to flee and fired at them.
 The officers ran towards him shooting and Toplis collapsed and died.

 An inquest was held at Penrith Town Hall on 8 June with an immediate verdict of justifiable homicide.

 On 9 June, in the presence of only police, officials of the guardians and Rev R H Law, Toplis was afforded a Christian burial service, and was hastily buried without the knowledge of his family or the media in an unmarked grave due to the crimes he was accused of committing.
 Until recently, the location of the grave was unknown.
 However, with the corroboration of media images from the time of burial and information provided from Penrith Cemetery, the location of Toplis's resting place can be located to the right of the cemetery chapel, believed to be location 77MMM 62/3.
 In 1980, there was an unsuccessful attempt by the Canadian Frank Dayson, a childhood friend of Toplis, to erect a headstone on the grave.
 A recent attempt has also been made by the descendants of Toplis to erect a headstone.
 However, Eden District Council are unable to sell the exclusive rights of burial due to an anticipated need to re-use the burial land where Toplis is interred.

 Toplis's belongings, including his monocle, were handed to Penrith and Eden Museum, where they are on display.
 In 2015 a plaque was unveiled to mark the spot where Toplis was shot dead.